p2p-ld/sciop/docs/develop/contributing.md

     python -m ruff check --fix
     ```

-Please run the code formatters before every commit.
-We will require them to be run before a Pull Request is merged.

 If you run `pdm run format` or `ruff check --fix`, it will  auto-fix most errors.
 The formatter will prompt you to fix
 any remaining errors that it can't fix.